Osteosarcoma

 You may want to ask your doctor about clinical trials.
 These are how experts test new treatments before they’re made widely available.
 Your doctor can help you find one that might be a good match and help you understand what’s involved.

-Osteosarcoma and its treatment can lead to complications including:
+Osteosarcoma and its treatment can lead to short-term and long-term complications, including:

-According to estimates, more than 76% of people who are diagnosed before the cancer has spread live at least 5 more years.
-The same is true of 65% of people whose tumors spread to nearby areas and of more than 26% of those whose cancer has spread farther.
+According to estimates, 76% of people who are diagnosed while the cancer is only in the bone and has not spread (localized stage) live at least 5 more years.
+The same is true of 64% of people whose tumors spread to nearby areas in the body (regional stage) and for 24% of those whose cancer has spread farther (distant stage).

 A cancer diagnosis can be hard to handle, especially if it affects your child.
 You may want to consider joining a support group.
 Counseling is also a good option if the emotions are taking a toll.